The Ultimate Guide to Sober Living Santa Monica 2021

 - Medication Monitoring

 - Employment Support

 The founders of Design for Recovery bring with them a wealth of experience in recovery and structured sober living.
 They are passionate about helping young men who are trapped in the cycle of substance abuse.
 The mission of this sober living for men is to help these individuals rebuild their lives from the ground up, a process that is demanding yet carried out with a great deal of compassion.
 Through commitment to the Design for Recovery program, countless young men have been able to break free from the chains of addiction.

 Anyone living in Santa Monica who is suffering from drug and alcohol addiction would benefit from enrolling in Design for Recovery, which provides individuals with a safe sober community and a structured program of behavior modification strongly rooted in the 12 steps.

 Design for Recovery can also point residents toward possible sources for financial assistance for sober living enrollment.
 Design for Recovery’s convenient location as well as its proven track record of helping people recover from substance abuse disorder makes Design for Recovery the clear solution for individuals who are eager to find a newfound freedom and happiness.

 For anyone seeking more information about the history of Design for Recovery, its core values, or details about the day-to-day workings of its program, feel free to reach out and contact us today.

 Sober Living Homes Near Santa Monica, CA

-Located in the heart of West Los Angeles, our residences are centrally located near the beach, downtown Los Angeles, The Inland Empire, Orange County, San Diego, Santa Barbara and the San Fernando Valley.
-We provides a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individuals.
+Our residences are centrally located near the beach, Santa Monica, and LAX Airport.
+We provide a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individuals.